 ORGANIZATION: ELPC is the Midwest’s leading public interest environmental legal advocacy and eco-business innovation organization, and among the nation’s leaders.
-We develop and lead successful strategic environmental advocacy campaigns to improve environmental quality and protect our natural heritage.
-We are public interest environmental entrepreneurs who engage in creative business deal making with diverse interests to put into practice our belief that environmental progress and economic development can be achieved together.
-ELPC’s multidisciplinary staff of 40 talented public interest attorneys, environmental business specialists, policy advocates and communications specialists brings a strong and effective combination of skills to solve environmental problems and improve the quality of life in our communities.
-ELPC’s headquarters is in Chicago with additional offices and professional staff in Columbus, OH, Des Moines, IA, Jamestown, ND, Madison, WI, Duluth, MN, Sioux Falls, SD, and Washington D.C.
-ELPC has an annual budget of $6.5 million and started in 1993.
-See www.elpc.org.
+We develop and lead strategic environmental advocacy campaigns to improve environmental quality and protect our natural heritage.
+We are public interest environmental entrepreneurs who engage in creative business dealmaking with diverse interests to put into practice our belief that environmental progress and economic development can be achieved together.
+ELPC’s multidisciplinary staff of 40+ talented public interest attorneys, environmental business specialists, policy advocates, and communications specialists brings a strong and effective combination of skills to solve environmental problems and improve the quality of life in our communities.
+ELPC’s headquarters is in Chicago, combined with offices in Columbus, OH, Des Moines, IA, Jamestown, ND, Madison, WI, Duluth, MN, Sioux Falls, SD, and Washington D.C.
+ELPC has an annual budget of $6.75 million.
+Please see www.elpc.org for more information.

-APPLICATION PROCESS: Applicants should send a cover letter, resume and professional references by email to: firstname.lastname@example.org Telephone inquiries are discouraged.
+APPLICATION PROCESS: Applicants should send a cover letter, resume and professional references by email to: Libby Prakel, Special Assistant to the Executive Director, LPrakel@elpc.org.
+Telephone inquiries are discouraged.
 The Environmental Law & Policy Center is an equal opportunity employer and is continually seeking to diversify its staff.